charusharma1991/PointCorrespondence/README.md

 MATLAB R2017b
 ```
 ### Dataset
-We used ten different datasets for Link Prediction Task and three datasets for Node Classification.
+We used five different datasets for evaluation.
 The dataset names are:
+- Chessboard
+- Kamaishi
-- Power
+- Desktop
-- C.elegans
+- Parking
-- USAir
+- Table

 ### Usage
 1. To run end to end matching model to generate results for "Desktop" dataset, do the following: